 Our books aim to empower youth by preparing them for life on what will essentially be a different planet, by encouraging them to believe that individual action counts and by working with them to envision and create a future that is better than the one they are being handed.

-Randi Hacker has been giving children a voice in their future since 1989, when, after quitting her job as Editor of The Electric Company Magazine (published by Children’s Television Workshop), she and a partner created, wrote, edited and published Planet Three: The Earth-based Magazine for Kids.
+Randi Hacker has been giving children a voice in their future since 1989, when, after quitting her job as Editor of The Electric Company Magazine (published by Children’s Television Workshop), she and her former partner, Jackie Kaufman, created, wrote, edited and published Planet Three: The Earth-based Magazine for Kids.
 P3 was an influential (if short-lived) eco-magazine that empowered children to act on behalf of their home planet.
 At its peak, it reached 20,000 readers worldwide.
 P3 received hundreds of letters from children of all ages that spoke of their fears, their worries, and their gratitude that the magazine took them seriously, and gave them an ear and a means of making themselves heard.
 P3 had a profound lasting influence on at least two of its readers, both now young men in their thirties, who, at different times, contacted Randi to tell her just that.
 That was wonderful.